Minister without portfolio: Indonesia

 Since the inception of the state, Indonesia had ministers without portfolio, usually given the title Menteri Negara ('State Minister').
 The number was not fixed, entirely depended on the behest of the President.
+Although not explicitly forbidden, Law No. 39/2008 on State Ministries mandated that a ministry must have specific function and responsibilities and also must have minimum number of directorates and other ministerial apparatuses, thus formation of minister without portfolio is currently unlikely in post-Reformation Indonesia.

-Below is the list of ministers without portfolio in each Cabinet.
+Below is the list of ministers without portfolio that ever existed in Indonesian history.